 The people we surround ourselves with have an immense impact on our mood and ability to rest both in life and on vacation.
 If you’ve got a friend that you find more stressful than relaxing it’s probably not a great idea to take them on vacation with you.
 Build friendships and relationships based on love and have a supportive circle of people around you that allows you to grow and thrive and who, when you need to, will also allow you to do what you need to unwind and completely switch off.

 New to Roam & Thrive?
-Join the family on Instagram today!
+Join the community on Instagram today!

 The age of social media, twenty-four-hour news and digital technology has bought its own few problems when it comes to having all the information we could want at our fingertips.
 To truly disconnect we might have to put a few more boundaries into place to really not be disturbed.
 Try putting your phone on aeroplane mode or turning off all notifications, especially work-related ones.
 Better still why not leave your phone in your hotel room for the day?
 You may feel completely naked at first but potentially quite liberated later on.
 Being completely attached to social media, I know just how liberating and relaxing it can be to shut off all social media for a while and I highly recommend it.